Matt Gold: Professional

 Gold was selected by Toronto FC in the third round (43rd overall) of the 2011 MLS SuperDraft, and was officially signed by the club on March 18, 2011.
 He made his professional debut on April 30, 2011, coming on as a substitute in a game against Seattle Sounders FC.
 Gold made his CONCACAF Champions League debut in a group stage match against UNAM Pumas as a second half sub for Richard Eckersley on September 27, the game ended in a 1–1 home draw.
 He was released by Toronto in November 2011.

 Gold signed with expansion side San Antonio Scorpions FC of the North American Soccer League on February 2, 2012.

 After his release from San Antonio, Gold moved to USL Pro club Charlotte Eagles on February 14, 2013.

 Matt's former boss Mike "Mosey" Gromosiak has been an instrumental influence in his career and was named his life coach in 2016.

+Matt currently excels in his professional life and is part of the prestigious Night Heron’s running club in Austin, Texas, focused on fellowship, community, and below average 4.2 mile loops around Town Lake.